 The 10th percentiles with the lowest and greatest earnings respectively were below $91,250 and over $208,080.
 The BLS predicts that CRNA employment will increase by 38% between 2022 and 2032.

 QUALIFICATIONS TO BECOME A NURSE ANESTHETIST

 The National Certification Examination must be passed after completing a recognized nurse anesthesia educational program.

 A doctoral degree will soon be necessary to become a CRNA even though it is not now necessary.
 The Council on Accreditation has said that a doctoral degree will be necessary by 2025.

 GENERAL NURSE PRACTITIONER

-You have the option to start your own general nursing practice or work in a number of primary care settings as a general nurse practitioner.
+You have the option to start your general nursing practice or work in several primary care settings as a general nurse practitioner.
 Along the process, you can also improve your abilities and your earning potential.
 If they choose, general NPs can subsequently specialize in a particular area.